Adults in the Workplace

 But guess who got into trouble?
 Me.

-The office manager complained that I should have told her this was going on.
+The office manager complained that I should have told her Jill was behind.
 I responded that Jill assured me she was working on her batch, and that she'd had more than enough opportunities.
 After all, I'd completed 350 in the same amount of time.
 This fell on deaf ears and the director complained to my agency that I'd failed to meet a deadline.

 I still recall how unfair this was and, looking back, I realize the office manager and the admin assistant were friends.
 The manager blamed me to save Jill.